arthexis/Tome/Mysteries/Principia/1 Velos: Mystery of Shrouds.md

 ### Mysteries cannot be Unseen

 This applies to all Mysteries, but specially to the Shrouds: once something has been revealed, the Initiate cannot help but see the truth from then on, a magus never falls for the same illusion twice.
-Once an invisible thing is known, the Magus is unable to stop seeing it' realm form, even if they want to.
+Once an invisible thing is known, the Magus is unable to stop seeing its realm form, even if they want to.

 ## Trait: Unseen Sense